 In the shorter term, DataGene works with industry to develop an Annual Operating Plan that includes key performance indicators aligned with the strategic priorities.
 KPIs are set using SMART Objectives and progress is reported at every board meeting.
-The 2020/21 KPIs were structured within the four themes of the strategic plan mentioned above.
+This year's KPIs were structured within the four themes of the strategic plan mentioned above.